 That’s genuine repentance.

 Now that makes sense for the murderer.
-But what if your standards were so high, that you started to say to yourself, “What kind of man does that?”
+But what if your standards were so high, that when you did something wrong, you started to say to yourself, “What kind of man does that?”
 (Because of the way you spoke to your wife or because you didn’t go and watch your child’s football game.)
 Wouldn’t such an attitude lead you to change?
 Wouldn’t such an attitude lead you to repentance?

 And even though we deserve to be punished, God would rather not resort to that.
 He wants to help us.
 But he knows we won’t trust him until we know we are forgiven.
 So this he offers us.
 All we have to do is acknowledge that we have sinned against him and turn and follow Jesus.